 Business Analyst Roles and Responsibilities vs Product Manager Roles and Responsibilities

 - A Business Analyst’s role is to be a middle man responsible for collaborating and initiating discussions between business and technical teams and fulfilling the requirements.
 This role also involves ensuring that everybody is on the same page when it comes to following guidelines and the latest business process.
-Whereas, the Product Manager role can be said as the product’s CEO as they just have the ownership of the product.
+Whereas, the Product Manager role can be said to the product’s CEO as they just have the ownership of the product.
 The professionals are the controllers of the plan.
 They are in charge of the road map.
 They own the potential concept of what the end product would be.

 - Business Analysts focus on the inside of the company.
 This means that they concentrate on what is going on within the organization.
 Internal structures, procedures, and processes are evaluated by Business Analysts to make sure that all these help various teams in the company.
 Product managers are more focused on the outside of the company.
 This implies that they engage with consumers and assess prospects in the market so that they can analyze how to improve the products to compete in the market.